apache/iotdb/docs/UserGuide/Client/Native API Update(0.9-0.10).md

 -->

-## 0.9-0.10 IoTDB Session Interface Updates
+## Summary for 0.9-0.10 IoTDB Session Interface Updates

-From 0.9 to 0.10, the interfaces of IoTDB session has been modified a lot.
+Great changes have taken place in IoTDB session of version 0.10 compared to version 0.9.
 We added a large numbers of new interfaces, and some old interfaces had new names or parameters.
-Besides, all exceptions thrown by session interfaces are changed from IoTDBSessionExeception to IoTDBConnectionException or StatementExecutionExeception.
+Besides, all exceptions thrown by session interfaces are changed from *IoTDBSessionExeception* to *IoTDBConnectionException* or *StatementExecutionExeception*.
 The detailed modifications are listed as follows.

-### Method name modification
+### Method name modifications

 #### insert()